 Step 4 – Mid-Stage Blower Door Testing & Energy Evaluation (Post Construction)

-Limited number of blower door testing at mid-stage construction (over $300 value)
+Limited number of FREE blower door testing at mid-stage construction (over $300 value)

 - Before dry-wall and cover up, complete a mid-stage construction blower door test to identify potential weaknesses in the air barrier and reduce infiltration.

 - Energy Advisor completes a post-construction evaluation to confirm Energy Step Code performance level (As-Built), update your home’s energy efficiency (EnerGuide) rating and gather any final required information for applicable utility rebates and home certification application(s).

 Step 5 – Rebates & Incentives*

 Build a home more energy efficient than the minimum BC Building Code requirements and you can qualify for a home performance rebate up to $15,000 from CleanBC or $10,000 from FortisBC.

 When building a high-performance electric home